ardeois/graphql-codegen-typescript-mock-data/README.md

 Defines the file path containing all GraphQL types.
 This file can also be generated through graphql-codgen

+### useTypeImports(boolean, defaultValue: false)

+Will use import type {} rather than import {} when importing only types.
+This gives compatibility with TypeScript's "importsNotUsedAsValues": "error" option

 ### addTypename (`boolean`, defaultValue: `false`)

 Adds `__typename` property to mock data